adiletbaimyrza/portfolio/src/content/projects/clines/index.md

 ---
 title: "clines"
 description: "clines is a micro-package that counts the actual number of LOC in your project, and updates your README with the results.
-It also categorizes your project based on its size."
+It also categorizes your project based on its size.
+Built solely for the joy of mine."
 date: "Apr 5 2025"
 demoURL: "https://www.npmjs.com/package/clines"
 repoURL: "https://github.com/adiletbaimyrza/clines"